-One of the key things to consider is the rollover rules for each type of account — FSA funds are on a use it or lose it basis, whereas funds in HSAs can rollover into the next year.
+Consider the rollover rules for each type of account.
+FSA funds are use-it-or-lose-it, whereas funds in HSAs can roll over into the next year.

 “Unlike the FSA, where you must exhaust your contributions annually, the HSA money can be invested to grow and compound.
-This is similar to a traditional IRA.” says Barbara A. Friedberg, a financial expert and owner of Robo-Advisor Pros.
+This is similar to a traditional IRA,” says Barbara A. Friedberg, a financial consultant and owner of investment management platform Robo-Advisor Pros.

-If you are able to invest your HSA contributions, then you may be able to grow them tax-free, which will ultimately lead to a larger HSA balance as your contributions will have grown tax-free over time.
+If you can invest your HSA contributions, you may grow them tax-free, ultimately leading to a larger HSA balance.

-When you need the funds, you’re able to easily withdraw them, but if you’re lucky and don’t use them all up by age 65, then you can withdraw the money penalty-free and use it toward anything and only pay income tax — making it a nice bonus to your retirement savings strategy, says Friedberg.
+If your HSA account still has a balance when you reach age 65, you can withdraw the money penalty-free, use it toward anything and only pay income tax.
+It’s a nice bonus to your retirement savings strategy, says Friedberg.

-As for FSA contributions, Lauren Anastasio, CFP at SoFi, suggests that you think of it as a strategic spending account.
+As for FSA contributions, Lauren Anastasio, director of financial advice with investing app Stash, suggests that you think of it as a strategic spending account.

 Flexible spending accounts and health savings accounts are both solid options if you’re eligible.
 By contributing to these tax-advantaged accounts, you could lower your income taxes while also having funds available for important health expenses.